silverailscolo/ejb/_pages/en-us/trains-dcc.md

 <img src='{{ "/assets/img/trains2/dcclogo.gif" | relative_url }}' alt="DCC logo" style="float: right;">

 <h4>What is Digital Command Control?</h4>
 Starting in the spring of 2004, I have switched to Digtrax DCC with a Zephyr command station.
-10 Years ago, M&auml;rklin and Lenz started with DCC, but it was too expensive for me.
-I did build an electronic occupancy detector (works like a dream as of 2006, connected to the inputs of a <a href="#locoio">LocoIO</a>, by the way) and read all the manuals, but never bought any hardware.
+In the 1990s, Märklin and Lenz started with DCC, but their systems were too expensive for me.
+I did build an electronic occupancy detector (still worked like a dream as of 2006, connected to the inputs of a <a href="#locoio">LocoIO</a>, by the way) and read all the manuals, but never bought any hardware.
 The regular DCC summaries in Model Railroader kept me informed on the latest developments, and later on the internet made this even easier.
 So in 2004 I ordered a DCC-stater pack from the USA.

 ## Digitrax Zephyr